KDE/plasma-framework/README.md

 ### org.kde.plasma.extras
 Extra graphical components that extend org.kde.plasma.components but are not in the standard api, see @ref plasmaextracomponents.

-## plasma-shell
-The `plasma-shell` executable loads the actual workspace.
-It is completely controlled by QML and does not itself provide any user interface.

 ## Links